tagion/tagion/documents/architecture/DARTInterface.md

 This services takes care of the remote synchronisation of the DART.

 When a node start and after it node has discovered the trusted network.
-The DARTInterface should start to synchronize the DART by subscribing to the produced Recorders from the trusted and after the node should start to synchronize the DART by sectors from a number of trusted nodes.

 Input:
   - **DART(ro)** command from ConsensusInterface.